oasis-tcs/openc2-jadn/jadn-v2.0.md

       }
     }

-Note that the *enum* and *pointer* extensions create shallow dependencies: the referenced types are needed in order to unfold them but types below the direct references are not.
+Note that the *enum* and *pointer* shortcuts create shallow dependencies: the referenced types are needed in order to unfold them but types below the direct references are not.

 ## 5.6 Links